jzapdos/march-project/README.md

   Delete all names will allow you to delete all of the names in the display, then will update the code so then there is nothing displaying.

-The names automatically shuffle when you pick a name, and will pick a random name at the start of using the site.
+The names automatically shuffle when you pick a name but will not display it, and will pick a random name at the start of using the site.